Martijnvos/martijnvos.dev/content/blog/displaying-fixed-height-gatsby-images-with-different-aspect-ratios/index.md

 ---
-title: "Dislaying fixed height Gatsby images with different aspect ratios"
+title: "Displaying fixed height Gatsby images with different aspect ratios"
 description: Gatsby has a great tool for creating easy speedy, optimized images.
 But how do you neatly display images with a fixed height and different aspect ratios?
 date: "2019-10-11"
 featuredImage: featuredImage.png